j-eick/vocab-dojo/README.md

 ### Vocab-Dojo

 A vocabulary app that makes the learning more fun by gamifying the process.
+This is a work in progress.

 #### Current status: